 The first launch of the Bachelor of Design My Course Planner will only include the possibility of adding a single major.

-Please refer to the Faculty Resource page for more information on double majors, specialisations and minors.
+Please refer to the Bachelor of Design's Sample Course Planning page for more information on double majors, specialisations and minors.

 We are continuously seeking your feedback to make enhancements to improve your course planning experience.
 You can provide feedback or report an issue with My Course Planner by completing the feedback survey below.